Joint Spatio-Textual Reasoning for Answering Tourism Questions

 We use the following models in our experiments:(i) SPNet (ii) SPNet without (w/o) DRL (iii) BERT-SPNet (iv) BERT-SPNet without (w/o) DRL.
 Models without DRL use the final hidden states of the Question Encoder and a series of down-projecting feed-forward layers to generate the final score.

 We study our models' performance using $Acc@N$ (N=3,5,30) which requires that any one of the top-N answers be correct, Mean Reciprocal Rank ($MRR$), and the average distance of the top-$3$ ranked answers from the gold-entity $Dist_g$.
-Table \ref{tab:toy-dev-table} and Table \ref{tab:toy-test-table} summarize the results on the dev and test sets respectively.
+Table \ref{tab:toy-test-table} summarizes the results test set.